-Slumber Cloud Dry Line and Bear mattress protectors are designed to keep you comfortable while you sleep – and stay asleep – with their unique temperature-regulating technologies.
-We put together a side-by-side comparison to determine which one is the best for you.
-Read on for the full review.
+Slumber Cloud Dry Line and Bear mattress protectors are designed to keep people comfortable while asleep with their unique temperature-regulating technologies.
+This side-by-side comparison will help shoppers make a more informed decision as to which protector is better for them.

 - Fitted sheet style (protection on five sides)